Waseca, Minnesota: Education

 Waseca is home to many schools.
 The school colors are blue and gold and the school mascot is the bluejay.

 Hartley Elementary School has kindergarten through 3rd grade.

 Waseca Intermediate School (WIS), known as Central Immediate School (CIS) until 2012, holds 4th grade through 6th grade.

 Waseca Junior and Senior High School (WJSHS), known as Waseca High School (WHS) until 2012, houses grades 7 through 12.
 WHS served only grades 9 through 12.

 Waseca Alternative High School (WALC), also known as the Alternative Learning Center (ALC), has an alternative learning program for students junior-high age through adult.

 Sacred Heart School is a private Catholic elementary school, ranging from kindergarten through fourth grade, in Sacred Heart Catholic Church.
 Sacred Heart also has a Montessori preschool.
 Another preschool, Hansel & Gretel, is at Faith United Methodist Church.
 Other preschools include Waseca County Head Start.

 Waseca has a charter school, TEAM Academy, hosting students from kindergarten to grade 6.
 Until recently, the public schools sponsored TEAM Academy.

 Waseca was home to the University of Minnesota Waseca, a two-year technical college that closed in 1992.
 Most of its former campus continues to operate as the research facility Southern Research and Outreach Center, which includes 926 acres of research-oriented farmland, a community garden, and the Hodgson Memorial Arboretum.

 Economy

-Waseca is home to a frozen-vegetable packing plant for Birds Eye brand, owned by Pinnacle Foods, a subsidiary of Conagra.
+Waseca is home to a frozen-vegetable packing plant for fresh peas and corn, owned by ConAgra Brands.

 The Federal Correctional Institution, Waseca, a low-security federal prison housing female inmates, is in buildings that were part of the University of Minnesota Waseca campus.

 Waseca is home to the Waseca Medical Center, part of the Mayo Clinic Health System.